dbt-labs/snowplow/README.md

 # Snowplow sessionization

+> ⛔🏚️ As of January 2023, this package is obsolete and no longer developed.
+We strongly recommend that you instead use the **[`snowplow/snowplow_web`](https://hub.getdbt.com/snowplow/snowplow_web/latest/)** package, maintained by the team at Snowplow.

+---

 This dbt package:
 * Rolls up `page_view` and `page_ping` events into page views and sessions
 * Performs "user stitching" to tie all historical events associated with an